NHS Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For NHS Data Breach

 - 63 incidents of data being emailed to the wrong person.

 - 56 incidents of data being posted or faxed to the incorrect recipient.

 - 52 incidents of loss or theft of paperwork or data from an insecure place.

 It’s important to note that the healthcare sector doesn’t just relate to the NHS.
 However, a large portion of these incidents could have been the result of an NHS data breach.

 NHS Data Breaches and GDPR

-As mentioned earlier, the GDPR is a law designed to protect people’s personal data and to give them the control over who can store it, process it and who it can be passed on to.
-For clarity, personal data is information which can be used to identify a person directly or indirectly including names, location information, email addresses, browsing history, gender, biometric information and ethnicity.
+As mentioned earlier, the GDPR is a law designed to protect people’s personal data and to give them control over who can store it, process it and who it can be passed on to.
+For clarity, personal data is information that can be used to identify a person directly or indirectly including names, location information, email addresses, browsing history, gender, biometric information and ethnicity.

 The GDPR places several principles on data processing including: